jancstarcan/malloc/README.md

 # Custom C allocator
-A custom C allocator with segregated free lists, coalescing, and a debug mode.
+This allocator uses a segregated free list design over an sbrk heap, or mmap for larger allocations.
+Blocks contain headers and footers to support constant-time coalescing.
+In debug mode, additional integrity checks, canaries, and payload poisoning are enabled.

 ## Features
 - sbrk heap